 Combating dehydration is the main goal of treatment for most cases of shigellosis.
 It is important to drink plenty of fluids, especially electrolyte solutions, many of which are available over the counter.
 It is usually not advisable to take any type of medication to relieve your diarrhea, as this will keep the bacteria in your system longer and may make the infection worse.

 Moderate or severe infections may require medical treatment.
 Treatment will usually include antibiotics to eliminate the bacteria from your digestive tract.
 Your doctor may test your stool to confirm that Shigella is the source of the infection.
 Confirmation of Shigella helps your doctor to choose the right medication to fight shigellosis.
 Drug options include powerful antibiotic medications, such as:

 - ciprofloxacin (Cipro)

-Hospitalization for shigellosis is rare in the United States.
-However, in some severe situations, it is required.
-Patients who have extreme nausea and vomiting may need intravenous fluids and medication.
+Hospitalization for shigellosis is rare.
+However, in some severe situations, hospitalization is required.
+If you have extreme nausea and vomiting, you may need intravenous fluids and medication.

 Most people have no lasting ill effects from shigellosis.

 The CDC reports that approximately two percent of people infected with Shigella flexneri (one of several types of Shigella) develop a condition called post-infection arthritis after having shigellosis.
 Symptoms of post-infection arthritis include joint pain, painful urination, and eye irritation.
 Post-infection arthritis can become a chronic condition that lasts several months, years, or the rest of your life.
 It is caused by a reaction to the Shigella infection and happens only in people who are genetically predisposed to it.

 Shigella is a group of several different bacteria.
 Once you have been infected with one type of Shigella, you are not likely to be infected by the same bacteria again.
 However, you may become infected by a different bacterium from the same family.